 Travellers beware: hurricane season is upon us.
 While hurricane season typically runs from mid-May through to November, the heart of the season is in August, September and October.
 This is the time when, according to the U.S.-based National Hurricane Center, hurricane activity is likely to peak.

-If you’re planning a holiday to an area that is prone to (or occasionally in the path of) hurricanes a travel insurance policy with trip cancellation and trip interruption coverage is worth considering.
+If you’re planning a holiday this summer to an area that is prone to (or occasionally in the path of) hurricanes a travel insurance policy with trip cancellation and trip interruption coverage is worth considering.

 What areas are prone to hurricanes?

 The vacation destinations most commonly affected by hurricanes include the Caribbean, Mexico, Central America and the east and Gulf coasts of the United States.
 Canada (especially the Atlantic region) is also no stranger to hurricanes.

 How could travel insurance help if there’s a hurricane?